DPintoLL/family-barter/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+This command begins both the client and the server concurrently.
+The client and server can be run independently by running `npm run client` and `npm run server`.
+(Note: the server must be running in order for the client to function correctly.)

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />